 Victims of sexual assault may seek alternative class arrangements.
-The Dean or Assistant Dean of Student Services will arrange the accommodation, if reasonably possible.
+The Dean of Student Affairs will arrange the accommodation, if reasonably possible.
 Alternative class arrangements depend on scheduling considerations and the availability of equivalent courses.

 Disclosure to Victims of Crimes of Violence or Non-Forcible Sex Offenses